 The courses we offer annually combine lectures, labs, and studios to prepare students for the video game industry via both independent work and team projects.
 Students are admitted in cohorts and move through the program together, studying game development, industry trends, leadership, teamwork, professional development, and ethics.
 Each student takes the following courses:

 - 9-11 specialization-specific course sequence (9 courses for Production, and 11 courses for Art, Level Design, and Software Development)

 - 4 courses that focus on research to advance each of the specialization specific fields in game development (Master's students only)

 SMU Guildhall is the only program that offers specializations in all four cornerstones of video game development: Art, Design, Production (MIT only), and Programming.
 Students develop their skills and instincts in specialization-specific classes and complete independent work and research to inform their Master’s theses and Directed Focus Studies.
 They apply these skills to their team game projects.

 In team game production courses, students work in cross-disciplinary teams to develop three or more professional-grade 2D and 3D games in the style and pace of the industry.
 Guildhall games have won many awards, and several have gone on to be further developed and published post-graduation.

 Learn more about our student work and games

 SMU Guildhall Research

 Southern Methodist University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Baccalaureate, Master's, Professional, and Doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southern Methodist University.
+Southern Methodist University is an accredited institutional member of the National Association of Schools of Art and Design (NASAD).